 We can see our newly created Web App been listed.

 So we have successfully created Azure web app using Visual Studio 2017 v15.3

 Now, let’s modify our application.

 With interest to our article, will make small text changes in Home view heading text, as shown below.
 So as once redeployed, we can notice this change made.

 Save the changes, open Solution Explorer = > Right click on project => Click on ‘Publish’ Below window will be open up, with earlier details.
 We can review the details of files where the changes were done, on clicking ‘Preview’ option (Though it’s optional as we made minor change.)

 Now the only this we need to do is,

 Once publishing succeeds, it will open the browser with our web application running with changes being made, Check below image, updated text is now live!

-So we learned how creating ASP.NET Core 2.0 application with Angular and deploying it to Azure Web Apps using Visual Studio 2017 v15.3 is a much simpler task.
+So we learned how creating ASP.NET Core 2.0 Application Development with Angular and deploying it to Azure Web Apps using Visual Studio 2017 v15.3 is a much simpler task.
 Also, modifying the application and re-deploying it to Azure was accomplished in minimal efforts.